-Cross Dormont camping and caravan site is situated within Cumbria's Lake District National Park.
+Cross Dormont camping site is situated within Cumbria's Lake District National Park.
 The family run site is located on a working hill farm with pastures skirting the southern shores of Ullswater.

 We are a working hill farm on the shores of Ullswater.
 Come and meet Cross Dormont's family members.
-Gilbert, Alfie, Rockie and Jacob.
+Gilbert and Alfie.

 Alpacas have been domesticated for thousands of years, the Moche people of northern Peru often used alpaca images in their art.
 There are no known wild alpacas, though its closest living relative, the vicuña (also native to South America), are believed to be the wild ancestor of the alpaca.
 Along with camels and llamas, alpacas are classified as camelids.
 Of the various camelid species, the alpaca and vicuña are the most valuable fiber-bearing animals: the alpaca because of the quality and quantity of its fiber, and the vicuña because of the softness, fineness and quality of its coat.